 Fundamental to the success of the Lead Communities will be the commitment of the community and its key stakeholders to this endeavor.
-The community must be willing to set high educational standards, raise additional funding for education, involve all or most of its educational institutions in the program, and thereby become a model for the rest of the country.
-Because the initiative will come from the community itself, this will be a "bottom-up" rather than a "top-down" effort.
+The community must be willing to set high edu\ cational standards, raise additional funding for education, involve all or most of its educational institutions in the program, and thereby become a model for the rest of the country.
+Because the initiative will come from the community itself, this will be a "feottom-ip" father than a tip-do/in" fast.

 A number of cities have already expressed their interest, and these and other cities will be considered.
 The goal will be to choose those that provide the strongest prospects for success.
 An analysis will be made of the different communities that have offered to participate in the program, and criteria will be developed for the selection of the sites.
+CCT-118-1990 01:39 FROM RUDER FINN jewisb book final 10/17/90 6:47 ?M Page St